ben-simmons/dotfiles/README.md

 Link your iTerm2 profile:

 1. Open iTerm2
-2. Select iTerm2 > Preferences
+2. Select iTerm2 > Settings
 3. Under the General tab, check the box labeled "Load preferences from a custom folder or URL".
     1. Note: if you select an empty folder, it will export your current preferences into that folder.
 4. Point it to `~/dotfiles/iterm/com.googlecode.iterm2.plist`.